About Chronic Illness

 As a psychotherapist who specializes in work with the medically ill, Dr. Steiner has developed a number of self-help forms to help people manage illness and limitations.
 New self-help guides, Articles and Publications, and updated Resources and Links will be added to this site over time.

-In her CD, The Rollercoaster of Chronic Illness: How to Add Joy to the Ride, Dr. Steiner shares some of her techniques for helping people with chronic illnesses live more fully.
-In the CD, she draws on her professional work as a therapist, as well as her own experiences living with Arthur, of Arthur-itis.
+In her MP3 or CD, The Rollercoaster of Chronic Illness: How to Add Joy to the Ride, Dr. Steiner shares some of her techniques for helping people with chronic illnesses live more fully.
+In this recording, she draws on her professional work as a therapist, as well as her own experiences living with Arthur, of Arthur-itis.
 Please go to the Order Products page to order the MP3 or CD.

 She and others have found that it helps to have a nickname for one's uninvited companions.
 Please visit the Why Nickname Your Illness page.